Skip to main content

 5: Alanis Morissette: ‘Jagged Little Pill’ (1995)

-An incredibly honest album on which Alanis Morissette reveals her deepest secrets, Jagged Little Pill is full of sarcasm, eye-rolls and angst – not least on You Oughta Know, which finds her choking back tears to sing “I want you to know, that I’m happy for you”.
-Moved by anger, Morissette interrupts her ex’s date to remind him of all his injustices – a moment that many romantic comedies have since enjoyed dramatising.
-One of the best breakup albums of the 90s, Jagged Little Pill also includes many of the best Alanis Morissette songs of all time, among them the mega hit Ironic, and it is brought to a close by the hidden track Your House.
-A melancholy a cappella tune, the song finds Morissette breaking into her ex’s house in order to feel close to him again.
-“Went down to the den/Found your CDs/And I played your Joni”, she sings – which is a fitting way for us to introduce…
+An incredibly honest album on which Alanis Morissette reveals her deepest secrets, Jagged Little Pill is full of sarcasm, eye-rolls and angst – not least on You Oughta Know, which finds Morissette choking back tears to sing “I want you to know, that I’m happy for you”.
+Moved by anger, she interrupts her ex’s date to remind him of all his injustices – a moment that many romantic comedies have since enjoyed dramatising.
+One of the best breakup albums of the 90s, Jagged Little Pill also includes many of the best Alanis Morissette songs, among them the mega hit Ironic, and it is brought to a close by the hidden track Your House.
+A melancholy a cappella tune, Your House finds Morissette breaking into her ex’s home in order to feel close to him again.
+“Went down to the den/Found your CDs/And I played your Joni”, she sings – which is fitting, given an upcoming entry in this list of the best breakup albums…

 Must hear: You Oughta Know